JoshOrndorff/recipes/src/event/adder.md

 # Adding Machine

+> mention here how we can have the type `T` polymorphic over a type or not.
+We decide and this effects the runtime configuration which should also be duly noted...

+* could mention again the purpose of events as it tells us that the function did not have a panic between the beginning and end...This motivates a declarative programming style discussed later in the book

 A simple adding machine which checks for overflow and emits an event with the result, without using storage.

 In the module file